flipmcf/CasterPak/Readme.md

 ## System Setup

-Well, there is a systemd unit config 'casterpak.service'.
+Included is a systemd unit config 'casterpak.service'.
+No setup script is provided, so you must edit and install this yourself

 Open it, edit it to best suit your paths where you installed casterpak and your wsgi server.

 then `sudo ln -s /path/to/casterpak.service /etc/systemd/service/casterpak.service`

-if you did everything at least half-right, then `sudo systemctl start casterpak.service` might actually work
+then `sudo systemctl start casterpak.service`

-As you can tell, this part isn't really built well yet.
-Read some docs on systemd or whatever your system uses to manage daemons

 ## Testing